 No one knows how and why people change as they get older.
 Some theories claim that aging is caused by injuries from ultraviolet light over time, wear and tear on the body, or byproducts of metabolism

 .
 Other theories view aging as a predetermined process controlled by genes.

-However, no single process can explain all the changes of aging.
-Aging is a complex process that varies in how it affects different people and even different organs.
+No single process can explain all the changes of aging.
+Aging is a complex process that varies as to how it affects different people and even different organs.
 Most gerontologists (people who study aging) feel that aging is due to the interaction of many lifelong influences.
 These influences include heredity, environment, culture, diet, exercise and leisure, past illnesses, and many other factors.

 Unlike the changes of adolescence, which are predictable to within a few years, each person ages at a unique rate.
 Some systems begin aging as early as age 30.
 Other aging processes are not common until much later in life.